muziejus/javascripting-english-major/15-go-live.md

 ```

 We could keep going on, adding borders, etc. But here’s a good place to stop.
-You can view the “finished” version of this “Could Be” project
+You can view the “finished” version of this “Could Be” Project
 [here](/examples/could-be.html).